portainer/portainer-docs/docs/v2.0/containers/ownership.md

 ![ownership](assets/ownership-3.png)

-After you define the ownership, do a click in <b>Update Ownership</b>.
-You will see a warning.
+After you define the ownership, click <b>Update Ownership</b>.
+You will be presented with a warning:

 ![ownership](assets/ownership-4.png)

-If everything works as expected, you will see a pop up confirming your action:
+If everything works as expected, you will see a pop up confirming your updates:

 ![ownership](assets/ownership-5.png)